 From their site:

-All meals are served with our famous fried chicken, meats of the day, several hot southern vegetables, salads, drink, dessert and biscuits.
-Friday & Saturday, lunch features 3 meats and dinner features 4 meats.
+All meals are served with our famous fried chicken, meats of the day, several hot southern vegetables, salads, drinks, desserts, and biscuits.
+Friday & Saturday, lunch features 3 meats and dinner features 4 types of meat.

 For Saturday in addition to the fried chicken the meats of the day were Meatloaf & Pulled BBQ Pork, which is likely my ideal day here.